Agnes (singer): Musical style and influences

 Agnes started out in Swedish Idol, and when it came to choosing the songs for the competition she had a particular taste of genres.
 The first song she ever sang on Swedish television was "Varje gång jag ser dig" (Each time I see you), a soul ballad with a strong love lyrics.
 Throughout the competition, she continued to impress with her vocals in songs like Flashdance...
 What a Feeling, I'm So Excited, Young Hearts Run Free, and Can't Take My Eyes Off You.
 Already in this early stage of her career, she cited soul-singer Stevie Wonder as her inspiration.
 Both her self-titled debut album and her second album consisted strongly of R&B, soul, and pop songs, continuing the path she began during her time in "Idol".

 But after leaving Sony Music and signing on to Roxy, she geared towards the dance and club genre, she was introduced to the songwriter and producer Anders Hansson.
 Agnes recalls when his name first came up for the album "They said maybe you should just meet first and see if you like each other, as opposed to just working together".
 They got on – so well that Hansson ended up producing an album that helped Agnes realise her vision, Dance Love and Pop together in one album "A lot of things changed for me when I started to work with this album.
 I really liked it, because I knew that I wanted to do something totally different to the two others.
 I wanted to do uptempo, disco-orientated songs and I really wanted to work with Anders because he felt the same way".
 When released the first single "On and On" from her third album, it immediately showed a clear change of artistic direction for her music.
 This was clearly observed by the critics who all homaged her new musical style.
 Other remarks are "The album fits the dance floor at any club.
 A mood trigger with bubbling enjoyment". and "Agnes Carlsson once and for all gets rid of the "Idol"-dust".

 Agnes has often cited strong female soul singers like Beyoncé, Whitney Houston, and Janet Jackson as her inspiration in music.
 In an interview, she said that whenever she was home alone she would play Whitney Houston and Beyoncé's songs "at the highest volume" and sing along.
 "Whitney's voice is so emotional, and if there's one thing I learnt from listening to her, it's that it's important to put emotion in".

 Personal life

 Agnes is married to Vincent Pontare, whom she has been dating since 2009.
-The couple is currently expecting their first child.
+The couple had their first child in October 2022.